mattcamp/deepracer-local/README.md

 ## Known issues:
 - Sometimes sagemaker won't start claiming that `/opt/ml/input/config/resourceconfig.json` is missing.
 Still trying to work out why.
 - Stopping training at the wrong time seems to cause a problem where sagemaker will crash next time when trying to load the 'best' model which may not exist properly.
+This only happens if you start a new training session without clearing out the bucket first.
+Yet to be seen if this will cause a problem when trying to use pretrained models.
 - `training_params.yaml` must exist in the target bucket or robomaker will not start.
 The start-training.sh script will copy it over from custom_files if necessary.
 - Scripts not currently included to handle pretrainined models or uploading to AWS Console or virtual league.
 - Current sagemaker image is built for nvidia GPU only.
 Robomaker is currently CPU.